Lobesitdoll/mdncomp/README.md

 Install
 -------
 Make sure to have [Node.js](https://nodejs.org/en/) installed, then get `mdncomp` using NPM:

     $ npm i -g mdncomp

-(add `--save` if the MDN compatibility data for some reason wasn't included).
+This includes a precompiled dataset which can be updated at any time (see below).

 Examples